microsoft/WSL2-Linux-Kernel/README.md

 2. Modify WSL2 kernel configs (optional):
    `$ make menuconfig KCONFIG_CONFIG=Microsoft/config-wsl`

-   Loadable module support is disabled when using a custom built kernel.
-Set any modules you want to be built-in before building.
+When using a custom-built kernel, loadable module support is disabled.
+Configurations set as modules (=m) won’t be available.
+Set any needed modules to built-in (=y) before building your custom kernel.

+If you prefer the old configuration before WSL introduced loadable module support, you can use the old config file from the linux-msft-wsl-5.15.y branch to build your v6.6 WSL2 kernel.

 3. Build the kernel using the WSL2 kernel configuration:
    `$ make KCONFIG_CONFIG=Microsoft/config-wsl`